On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Okounkov--Olshanski terms for special families of skew shapes

-where $h(u)$ is the hook length of cell $u$ with respect to $\mu$. \end{prop}
+where $h(u)$ is the hook length of cell $u$ with respect to $\mu$. \end{proposition}

-\begin{rmk} Of course, the existence of such a product formula is hardly surprising, given that $a^d/\mu$ must be an ordinary shape rotated 180 degrees, making $f^{a^d/\mu}$ a quantity that can be evaluated via the ordinary hook length formula.
-Nonetheless, the equality of these two expressions is not immediately obvious and therefore this result may be useful in some applications, especially when $\mu$ is relatively small and but also complicated. \end{rmk}
+\begin{remark} Of course, the existence of such a product formula is hardly surprising, given that $a^d/\mu$ must be an ordinary shape rotated 180 degrees, making $f^{a^d/\mu}$ a quantity that can be evaluated via the ordinary hook length formula.
+Nonetheless, the equality of these two expressions is not immediately obvious and therefore this result may be useful in some applications, especially when $\mu$ is relatively small and but also complicated. \end{remark}